cityjson/RhinoCityJSON/README.md

 ## Known issues, bugs or missing features

-* Complex surfaces are not always correctly constructed.
 * 3D BAG does not include all the data the Normal bag has included.
 * Template handling is untested.
 * Many materials importing can be extremely slow (This sadly is an issue with Rhino).